hww/hww.github.io/resume.md

 ## SUMMARY

-I'm looking for a position as video game project Architect, Technical Director, or Lead Developer.
+I'm looking for a position as video game project Architect, Technical Manager, Developer or Lead Developer.

 ## SKILLS